AnushkaG2509/soma-lab/index.md

 {% capture text %}

 Prof. Anushka Gupta is the Principal Investigator of the SOMa Lab.
-As a new lab, we are actively looking for motivated undergraduate, graduate (Masters/PhD) and post-doctoral candidates to join our team!
-Please [contact Prof. Gupta](mailto:anushkagupta2509@gmail.com) and include a CV with your research interests.
+As a new lab, we are actively looking for highly motivated and curious undergraduate, graduate (Masters/PhD), post-doctoral, and project associate candidates to join our team!
+Please [contact Prof. Gupta](mailto:agupta@iitm.ac.in) and include a CV with your research interests.

 {%
   include button.html